 Today on CISSPforum we've been chatting about Death by Powerpoint, the feeling that badly constructed and delivered presentations are not just tedious but counterproductive.
-Notable examples include eye-candy, wordy slides, Where's Wally busy-pix, cool but distracting infographics and "When we understand that slide, we'll have won the war".
+Notable examples include eye-candy, wordy slides, cool but distracting infographics and "When we understand that slide, we'll have won the war".
 This stuff is particularly important in topics as complex and arcane as information security.

 I’m not sure why PowerPoint is always in the dock, other than the routine M$bashing.
 It’s just a tool, one of many.
 It seems to me the problem lies not so much with the tools as with the craftsmen and women who wield them so ineptly and inappropriately.

 You will rarely see the most accomplished, professional presenters using Powerpoint, or in fact any slides or handouts.
 They are positively overflowing with personality and expressiveness.
 They have presence and an infectious passion.
 They are naturals, true artists (though I'm sure we could argue nurture vs nature).
 For the rest of us, they are inspirational role models on how to present.

 Seminars and conferences, documentaries, TV and radio interviews, training courses, sales pitches and political speeches are fabulous learning opportunities if you switch your focus from “What on Earth is he/she going on about?” to “How on Earth is he/she expressing it?”
 If anything, the less interest/knowledge you have in the subject the better as it means less distraction.
 It’s easy to make the switch from content to method if the presentation is terrible, boring, stilted and flat, but surprisingly hard if the presenter is passionate verging on evangelical, skilled and competent, has good material to work with, and knows how to hook you and spark your attention, even if you don’t (initially) care about the subject.